 Jon earned his Bachelor of Fine Arts in Music from Lock Haven University - where he studied music theory, piano, voice, tympani and mallet percussion, and played snare drum in the marching band and drum set in the jazz band.
 He also played marimba in the The Westshoremen drum and bugle corps.

 Around this time, Jon studied drum set with incredible teachers in Pennsylvania - Keith Necessary and Kevin Soffera, on Long Island - Dom Famularo and Jim Chapin, and later on in New York City - Billy Ward.

 While living in Pennsylvania and New Jersey, Jon collaborated, performed and recorded with blues artist Simon Tittley, prog-rock Black September, jam-band and singer-songwriter Jake Kaligis, and rock groups Psycho Daisy, Ritual Bridge and Driver.

 Now based in Cedar Rapids and Iowa City, Iowa, Jon performs with the Eddie Piccard Jazz Quartet - which covers classic sounds of George Shearing, Frank Sinatra, Ray Charles, and others.
-Jon also performs with: Alisabeth Von Presley, Dennis McMurrin, Craig Erickson, Skeeter Louis and Dan Johnson, The Surf Zombies, Bryce Janey, Ryan Phelan, The Flaming Camaros, and Winterland - a tribute to the music of The Grateful Dead.
+Jon also performs with: Alisabeth Von Presley, Dennis McMurrin, Craig Erickson, Skeeter Louis and Dan Johnson, The Surf Zombies, Bryce Janey, Ryan Phelan, The Flaming Camaros, Miss Christine, and Winterland - a tribute to the music of The Grateful Dead.